xiaolefrank/xiaolefrank/README.md

 - I have basis of `python`,`C` and `markdown`.

-- I'm learning the basic knowledge of computer science through this [book](https://csdiy.wiki/).
+- I'm learning the basic knowledge of computer science via this [book](https://csdiy.wiki/).

 - I'm strive for self-improvement.